4d/docs/docs/Concepts/parameters.md

 Inside called methods or class functions, parameter values are assigned to local variables.
 You usually declare parameters using a **parameter name** along with a **parameter type**, separated by colon.

-- For class functions, parameters are declared along with the `Function` keyword.
+- For class functions, parameters are declared along with the function prototype, i.e. when using the `Function` or `Class Constructor` keywords.
 - For methods (project methods, form object methods, database methods, and triggers), parameters are declared using the `#DECLARE` keyword at the beginning of the method code.

 Examples: